 If you give away something, you’re bound to attract people who may not want what you have to sell.
 Then you end up with dead weight and disengaged people on your email list.
 That can be costly with some email service providers.

 On the other hand, knowing the needs of your ideal customer allows you to craft an offer that can lead to potential sales.

 Let’s say that you serve SCUBA divers.
-If you give away a free iPad, you’ll get a lot of people on your list who have no interest in what you’re selling.
+If you give away a free iPad, you’ll get many people on your list who are not interested in what you’re selling.
 If you give away a PDF explaining Boyle’s Law and how it affects breathing underwater, you’ll get subscribers with a specific interest.

-By identifying your audience, you learn who you can serve and what they need from you.
+You learn who you can serve and what they need from you by identifying your audience.
 That’s the foundation of business.

 3: What’s Your Mission?

 When people hear the phrase “mission statement”, I see a lot of eyes rolling.
 I think that many people talk about a mission statement without truly understanding the benefit it provides.